halftermeyer/neo4j-dynamic-ev-routing/README.md

 # 🗺️ Use Case: Electric-Vehicle Routing

+The goal: Find a route from source to target that respects time and energy constraints, and minimizes energy use.

 ## Data

 Copy and paste the full [ingestion script](EV_ingestion_script.cypher) in Query to load a test dataset.